jckantor/ND-Pyomo-Cookbook/CRC.md

 #### Couenne

+**Warning**: Couenne has been compiled using the HSL linear algebra routines.
+All users that have access to Ipopt with HSL also have access to Couenne.

-The Couenne solver executable should now be callable from Pyomo:
+After you submit your HSL license approval email to CRCsupport@nd.edu, the Couenne solver executable will be callable from Pyomo:

 ```python
 solver=SolverFactory('couenne')